solana-labs/solana/docs/src/operations/setup-an-rpc-node.md

 - `--no-voting`: runs the validator without participating in consensus.
 Typically, you do not want to run a validator as _both_ a consensus node and a full RPC node due to resource constraints.
 - `--private-rpc`: does not publish the validator's open RPC port in the `solana gossip` command

-> For more explanation on the flags used in the command, refer to the `solana-validator --help` command
+> For more explanation on the flags used in the command, refer to the `agave-validator --help` command

 ```
 #!/bin/bash
-exec solana-validator \
+exec agave-validator \
     --identity /home/sol/validator-keypair.json \
     --known-validator 5D1fNXzvv5NjV1ysLjirC4WY92RNsVH18vjmcszZd8on \
     --known-validator dDzy5SR3AXdYWVqbDEkVFdvSPCtS9ihF5kJkHCtXoFs \